Welcome to the sample week!

 Training Schedule

-If you plan on training 4 days or less, aim to include at least one workout from each energy system per week (focus on Power Threshold, Lactate Threshold, or Aerobic Threshold).
+If you plan on training 4 days or less, aim to include at least one workout from each energy system per week (focus on Power Output, Lactate Threshold, or Aerobic Threshold).

 If you don’t feel like pushing yourself on a particular day, consider a light Zone 2 workout for 20-30 minutes.